 Graduate student supervision requires complex interaction between graduate students and the graduate supervisor.
 An outstanding graduate supervisor is a mentor, advisor, role model, humanist and a strategist who exemplifies a high level of energy and ingenuity.

-Each nomination must be made by current or former graduate student(s) supervised by the nominee and receive support by one or more senior academic colleagues who are familiar with the supervisory record of the nominee.
-Examples of these senior academic colleagues are the Chair or Associate Chair/Graduate Officer of the Department, the Faculty Dean or the Faculty Associate Dean, Graduate Studies.
-A nomination must be supported by past and present graduate students of the nominee and other graduate students who have had the opportunity to receive guidance or informal mentoring from the nominee.
+Current or former graduate student(s) who are/were directly supervised by the nominee may initiate the nomination with support from senior academic colleagues* as well as past and present graduate students of the nominee or other graduate students who have had the opportunity to receive guidance or informal mentoring from the nominee.